terrorizer1980/litmus/converting-tests-from-beaker-rspec-to-litmus.md

 # Introduction
 Below we will list some example patterns you may want to use in your tests, when moving from beaker-rspec style testing.

-## where to put your helper functions
+## Where to put your helper functions
-generally helper functions used to live everywhere, special files, in the spec_helper_acceptance.rb
+Generally helper functions used to live everywhere, special files, in the spec_helper_acceptance.rb

      spec\
      spec\spec_helper_acceptance.rb        <-some functions in here
      spec\acceptance\helper_functions.rb   <-some functions in here
      spec\acceptance\test_spec.rb          <-some functions in here

-**new way** we put all helper code in one place, it will be automatically loaded by spec_helper_acceptance.rb
+**New way** we put all helper code in one place, it will be automatically loaded by spec_helper_acceptance.rb

      spec\spec_helper_acceptance_local.rb   <- all helper code should live in here

-## a basic test example
+## A basic test example

 Below is a standard trope for checking that your puppet code works, it is a repeatable pattern.